-Exactly how much nursing school costs depends on your prior academic background, the type of nursing degree you plan to pursue and the type of institution in which you choose to enroll.
-For example, if you already have a non-nursing bachelor’s degree and desire a faster path to the profession, you might consider an accelerated Bachelor of Science in Nursing (BSN) program.
+How much nursing school costs exactly depends on your prior academic background, the type of nursing degree you plan to pursue and the type of institution in which you choose to enroll.
+For example, if you already have a non-nursing bachelor’s degree and desire a faster path to the profession, you might consider an accelerated Bachelor of Science in Nursing (BSN) degree.
 Some nursing schools also allow transfer students without a completed degree to apply to their programs, but you may have to pay more to complete additional nursing prerequisite courses.

-In addition to nursing school tuition and fees, you should also take into account the costs of textbooks, scrubs and expenses related to commuting, as well as nursing exam and licensure fees.
+In addition to nursing school tuition and fees, you should also take into account the costs of textbooks, scrubs, expenses related to commuting as well as nursing exam and licensure fees.
 Because many nursing schools encourage students to avoid working a full-time position while enrolled, you should also factor in the cost of not working (or working fewer hours) when looking into nursing school.

 How to Get Through Nursing School Financially

 In addition to loans, many other resources exist to help you reduce the cost of nursing school.
 Some, such as scholarships and grants, may even make nursing school free — or at least much more affordable.
-You might also consider an online program to reduce the cost of commuting or an accelerated nursing program to ensure that you start making back your nursing school investment as soon as possible.
+You might also consider an online program to reduce the cost of commuting or an accelerated nursing program to ensure that you start making your investment in nursing school back as soon as possible.

 Nursing School is a Worthy Investment